octo-technology/OpenTezos/docs/ligo/write-contracts-ligo.md

     }
   } with (operations, store)
 ```
-The operations variable is not empty anymore: this entrypoint does return a transaction, that will be sent by the smart contract.
+The operations variable is no longer empty: this entrypoint does return a transaction, that will be sent by the smart contract.

 Finally, the storage need to be reset.
 All the fields will be filled with empty values: